shishirsuman6/JPY_vs_USD/README.md

 Based on the model evaluation, would you feel confident in using these models for trading?

 Findings via analysis:
 GARCH Model has the lowest P Value, and hence it a good fit for timeseries forecasting of the dataframe.

-Given that GARCH model predicts that Variance is going to increase for Yen vs Dollar, hence Risk of Forex conversion is more in future for a portfolio that holds Yen.
+Given that GARCH model predicts that Variance is going to increase for Yen vs Dollar, the Risk of Forex conversion is more in future for a portfolio that holds Yen.
 Hence, it would be advisable not to buy Yen now.

 I would feel confident is utilizing these models for trading based on best fit approach.

 ```